awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-features.md

 Your function's code consists of scripts or compiled programs and their dependencies\.
 When you author functions in the Lambda console or a toolkit, the client creates a ZIP archive of your code called a deployment package\.
 The client then sends the package to the Lambda service\.
 When you manage functions with the Lambda API, command line tools, or SDKs, you create the deployment package\.
 You also need to create a deployment package manually for compiled languages and to add dependencies to your function\.

-For language specific instructions, see the following topics\.
+For language\-specific instructions, see the following topics\.
 +  [AWS Lambda Deployment Package in Node\.js](nodejs-create-deployment-pkg.md)
 +  [AWS Lambda Deployment Package in Python](lambda-python-how-to-create-deployment-package.md)
 +  [AWS Lambda Deployment Package in Ruby](ruby-package.md)